 “An invaluable resource for fibro baby mammas.” - Reader of Pregnancy and Fibromyalgia book

-I’m Melissa, I have written about my journey through pregnancy with Fibromyalgia through two pregnancies in the past four years on my blog.
+I’m Melissa, I have written about my journey through pregnancy with Fibromyalgia through three pregnancies in the last six years on my blog.
 I wrote the book Fibro Mama Pregnancy and Fibromyalgia, it is a compilation of my research and experience.
 My mission is to help other mamas not do this fight alone with no information, like I did the first time I was pregnant.

 Fast forward to 2016, when I was pregnant with my second son, I had all of this information and lived experience.
 I wasn’t able to eliminate the pain and fatigue, but I had far better coping mechanisms.
 Despite a difficult third trimester, again, despite an even longer labour and four months of near constant standing and jiggling with the front pack on (baby had reflux) – I coped far better.